Actim® Calprotectin

 Actim® Calprotectin is an easy-to-use rapid test for the diagnosis and monitoring of intestinal inflammation associated with inflammatory bowel diseases (IBD), such as Crohn’s disease and ulcerative colitis.
 The test detects fecal calprotectin, which is a stable and sensitive indicator of IBD.

 The prevalence of IBD is rapidly increasing across the world.
-Actim Calprotectin can quickly distinguish IBD from non-inflammatory conditions, such as irritable bowel syndrome (IBS), all while avoiding uncomfortable and invasive examinations.
+Actim Calprotectin can quickly distinguish IBD from non-inflammatory conditions, such as irritable bowel syndrome (IBS), while avoiding uncomfortable and invasive examinations.
 Actim Calprotectin is also useful for monitoring the evolution of the disease over time and evaluating patients’ treatment responses.

 Actim Calprotectin in a nutshell